gramps-project/gramps/docs/README.txt

    check that arg2 is non zero.
 """

-For a class, use :cvar variable: for class variaable, :ivar variable: for instance class variable, .. attribute:: attribute: for attributes, ....
+For a class, use :cvar variable: for class variable, :ivar variable: for instance class variable, .. attribute:: attribute: for attributes, ....
 See http://sphinx.pocoo.org/markup/desc.html and http://sphinx.pocoo.org/markup/inline.html